The

 the

-audio so that it is conveyed at a frequency above
+audio so that it is conveyed at a frequency above where the

-of mains-induced interference dominates and this works as
+majority of mains-induced interference dominates and this

+by the light!
 Unfortunately, use of higher frequencies

-has the result of
+has the result of reducing effective receiver sensitivity as

-rapidly drop off with increasing frequency - but if there is
+increasing frequency - but if there is sufficient excess

 link margin, this can work!
 The need for extra gear

-generation and demodulation of the subcarrier) complicates
+(for generation and demodulation of the subcarrier)

-the overall setup, however.
+complicates the overall setup, however.

 Figure 1:

-An averaged spectral plot of the audio file
+An averaged spectral plot of the audio file recorded

-mains-induced hum.
-While
+the mains-induced hum.
+While there is some energy at

-there is some energy at 100 Hz, the main "spike" occurs at
+100 Hz, the main "spike" occurs at 300 Hz with

 harmonics.
 This is a result of lighting, as a whole,

-show up as being slightly low in frequency due to a minor
+end, the mains harmonics show up as being slightly low in

-sampling rate of the original recording.
+the original recording.

 Click on the image for a larger version.